freeCodeCamp/news/README.md

 [template](https://github.com/TryGhost/eleventy-starter-ghost) developed by
 [David Darnes](https://darn.es/), and is customized to the design language recommended by freeCodeCamp.
-We use this project to build and deploy several instances of of the developer news applications powering all our global and localized publication content.
+We use this project to build and deploy several instances of the developer news applications powering all our global and localized publication content.

 ## Contributing